Projects and Activities

 - studying and discussing specific services in small group sessions

 - investigating opportunities for building links through inward investment and professional collaboration

 The tour is split into two parts.
-Firstly, the group visits CLAIR HQ in Tokyo to learn about the overall structure of Japanese local government and related sites in the Tokyo metropolitan area.
-After this the group travels to a particular region of Japan to observe local authorities and their work; meeting their Japanese counterparts and visiting facilities relevant to the theme of the tour.
+Initially, the group visits CLAIR HQ in Tokyo to learn about the overall structure of Japanese local government and related sites in the Tokyo Metropolitan Area.
+Following this the group travels to a particular region of Japan to observe local authorities and their work; meeting Japanese counterparts and visiting facilities relevant to the theme of the tour for that year.
 For more information, and to register interest in forthcoming tours please email firstname.lastname@example.org

 Multicultural Policy is promoted by CLAIR for local governments in Japan through data sharing, policy support and the dispatching of staff.
 In the UK this is facilitated through our newly-inaugurated Multicultural Communities Policy Exchange Programme, which enables Japanese professionals engaged in multicultural policy to visit their counterparts in UK local and regional government to learn in situ how support programmes for migrants are delivered overseas.

 Economic Exchange by local governments in Japan takes place through JLGC’s participation in various public relations events throughout the year to support the efforts of Japanese prefectures and cities in regional promotion.
 Recent events have included the annual Japan Matsuri and Hyper Japan festivals in London and Japan-Tag in Düsseldorf.
 JLGC works with other Japan-related organisations, such as the Embassy of Japan, Japan External Trade Organisation (JETRO), Japan National Tourism Organisation (JNTO), Japan Foundation and Japan House London to promote links with Japan and its regions.